 - extra virgin, with up to 0.80% free fatty acids and median taste defects = 0

 - virgin, with up to 2% free fatty acids and a median flaw defect ≤ 3.5

-- lampante olive oil – more than 2% of free fatty acids, it’s not edible and should be refined (this happens if the fruit was terrible quality – rotten fruits, fruits picked from the ground, etc.)
+- Lampante olive oil – more than 2% free fatty acids, it’s not edible and should be refined (this happens if the fruit is of terrible quality – rotten fruits, fruits picked from the ground, etc.)

 3rd pressing of olives is usually done in another facility, and that won’t create edible olive oil.
 After two pressings, almost all oil content is extracted, but some of it is left in the fruit.
 In the 3rd pressing, facilities always use some solvents and chemicals to extract as much oil as possible.
 The oil they’ll get is called olive pomace oil.
 That oil isn’t edible and should be refined and then mixed with extra virgin olive oil.

 The answer to this question depends on whether you want high-quality oil or plenty of olive oil.
 If you ask me, there’s no doubt.
 You should only do one cold pressing and make high-quality extra virgin olive oil (EVOO).

 That way, you’ll have highly healthy olive oil, which can be sold for a higher price.
 If you’re only making olive oil for your family’s needs, it’s even more important – since you want all the best for yourself and your family.

 More Pressings = Lower Quality of Olive Oil